hyperdefined/EzHomes/README.md

 # Features
 - Works just like any homes plugin.
+- Uses Paper's API for async teleporting when possible.
 - Use `/home <name>` to teleport to a home.
 - Use `/homes` to list your homes.
 - Use `/sethome <name>` to set a home.
 - Use `/delhome <name>` to delete a home.
 - Use `/updatehome <name>` to update a home's location.
 - Use `/where <home>` to see a home's location.
 - Set a cooldown between teleports.
+Use `ezhomes.bypasscooldown` to bypass this.
 - Set a limit on total homes.
 Use `ezhomes.bypasslimit` to bypass this limit.
 - Very lightweight, super easy to use.